 Greetings from Morningside Heights!

-We hope you will review the following updates that may be of interest to you and your students:
+We hope the following information may be of use to you in the upcoming year.

-- If you are not able to submit credentials electronically, you should mail credentials to us at:
+If you are not able to submit credentials electronically, you should mail documents to us at:

 Columbia University in the City of New York